Exansa/D7041E_FER/README.md

 commented in the code, along with the results (if you don't want to run the tests yourself).

 How to replicate our results:

+For this miniproject we used anaconda3 to run jupyter notebook.
+Anaconda can be downloaded at https://www.anaconda.com/.
+When you have downloaded anaconda you can clone the git reposatory to your computer.
+From there on there are a few things that will be needed.

+Step 1.
+Download all packages/frameworks that is needed to run the fer_final file.
+The commands in anaconda are:
+conda install -c anaconda numpy conda install -c anaconda pandas conda install -c conda-forge tensorflow conda install -c conda-forge matplotlib conda install -c anaconda scikit-learn

+Step 2.
+Change the path of the dataset in fer_final to whatever path it has on your computer

+Step 3.
+To run the file just run all lines until you get to the dotted line

+Step 4.
+To see the resulting guessing from the best model run the code under the dotted line

+Step ?.
+When it does not work either contact us through our contact information or watch the top link of our references